IvayloShopov33/Lab-Lists-08.06.2023/README.md

 # Lab-Lists-08.06.2023
-These tasks are some of my first projects where I used lists.
+These seven tasks are some of my first projects where I used lists.